 You can delete the file afterwards to keep your password save.

 Now we have to wait.
 The validator deposit will take roughly 15 hours.
 We also have to wait for the beacon chain to finish syncing bevor we can start the validator.

 The last part we need to do is to install the validator.
 First we create a new file location.
 Ensure you have the following path ready.

-apiVersion: apps/v1 kind: Deployment metadata: name: prysmvalidator-deployment labels: app: prysmvalidator spec: selector: matchLabels: app: prysmvalidator replicas: 1 template: metadata: labels: app: prysmvalidator spec: containers: - name: prysmvalidator image: gcr.io/prysmaticlabs/prysm/validator:stable volumeMounts: - name: prysmvalidator mountPath: /data - name: prysmvalidator-wallet-secret mountPath: /var/wallet-secret readOnly: true args: - --accept-terms-of-use - --beacon-rpc-provider=prysmbeacon-service:4000 - --wallet-dir=/data/wallet - --datadir=/data/db - --wallet-password-file=/var/wallet-secret/wallet-password - --pyrmont volumes: - name: prysmvalidator hostPath: path: /home/<YOUR_HOME_FOLDER>/.local/share/k8s/prysm/validator - name: prysmvalidator-wallet-secret secret: secretName: prysmvalidator-wallet-secret
+apiVersion: apps/v1 kind: Deployment metadata: name: prysmvalidator-deployment labels: app: prysmvalidator spec: selector: matchLabels: app: prysmvalidator strategy: type: Recreate replicas: 1 template: metadata: labels: app: prysmvalidator spec: containers: - name: prysmvalidator image: gcr.io/prysmaticlabs/prysm/validator:stable volumeMounts: - name: prysmvalidator mountPath: /data - name: prysmvalidator-wallet-secret mountPath: /var/wallet-secret readOnly: true args: - --accept-terms-of-use - --beacon-rpc-provider=prysmbeacon-service:4000 - --wallet-dir=/data/wallet - --datadir=/data/db - --wallet-password-file=/var/wallet-secret/wallet-password - --pyrmont volumes: - name: prysmvalidator hostPath: path: /home/<YOUR_HOME_FOLDER>/.local/share/k8s/prysm/validator - name: prysmvalidator-wallet-secret secret: secretName: prysmvalidator-wallet-secret

 Again, we have to replace

 <YOUR_HOME_FOLDER>.
 Everything else should be easy to unserstand except for the secret.
 We load the secret as volume